mercymugambi/react-to-do-list/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/tsheporamantso/react-to-do/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- SUPPORT -->

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project please follow us on github & twitter and also connect on Linkedin.
+If you like this project, follow and contact me back.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>